Direct Party and Representative Voting (DPR)

 Direct Party and Representative Voting (DPR Voting)

-It has advantages over STV as a direct replacement for FPTP. see comparison
+between DPR Voting and STV as a direct replacement for FPTP.

 DPR Voting is a way of introducing proportionality to our political system while retaining much of the existing familiar electoral system.
 It addresses the main criticisms of the FPTP and avoids the main criticisms of other proposed systems of electoral reform.